nguyenduchuy97/CS50x/project/README.md

 !!!
 You should move in the directory where hasher is locating to execute the syntax command as instruction below.
 To hash a message using the `SHA-256` algorithm:`./hasher sha256 path/to/your/file.txt`<br>

+##### Hashing standard input
+!!!
+You should move in the directory where hasher is locating to execute the syntax command as instruction below.
+To hash a message using the `SHA-256` algorithm:`./hasher sha256 -`<br>
+When you hit enter the cursor will goes down, waiting for you to input what ever you want, whether you do keyboard typing or Copy-Paste.
+To get the result you should press `Ctrl + D` to ending the standard input for activate hashing function executes

 #### My words
 This project is an extended hashing program I build for my own and also for you all.
 It is a powerful and flexible tool for generating cryptographic hashes, it faster than the version in python I have built.
 The `openssl` library was a massive cryptographic and famous in crypto funtions, it has extensive algorithms.
 Its command-line interface ensures ease of use in various environments, making it a valuable tool for us.
 This project demonstrates careful consideration of users needs and efficient handling of different data types, from short messages to large files.
 <br>